Written by Lindsey Allen, Christopher Markus, Stephen McFeely, Stan Lee, and Jack Kirby

 Meanwhile, Chief Dooley is chatting with their informant who might not be helping them as much as it seems.
 There’s a connection there to Dottie (Bridget Regan) and Leviathan.

-Once she has eluded her fellow SSR agents, Peggy races back to The Griffith to retrieve Steve’s blood from where she his it.
+Once she has eluded her fellow SSR agents, Peggy races back to The Griffith to retrieve Steve’s blood from where she hid it.
 Jack and Daniel are hot on her tail.
 She hides on the ledge outside her window while they ransack her apartment.
 She nearly manages to escape, but Dottie finds her and tries to kidnap her.
 The agents catch up with them after Peggy is knocked out and take Peggy in.
 Dottie disappears.

 What’s interesting in this episode is that Peggy makes the same mistake her male coworkers have been making with her.
 She sees the women at The Griffith as just women and never considers that they could be something more.
-This is why Dottie fools her right to the very end, when Dottie uses Peggy’s own weapon on her.
+This is why Dottie fools her right to the very end when Dottie uses Peggy’s own weapon on her.

 Angie (Lyndsy Fonseca) does a great job getting the agents off Peggy’s trail (briefly) at The Griffith.
 She plays both sides here, at one point getting in a dig about Peggy’s lunkhead male co-workers, then using tears when they are getting too close to Peggy.
 It works predictably on the men, just as Peggy bringing up “female problems” managed to get them to refrain from probing too deeply earlier in the season.

 Dr. Ivchenko, who seemed to be one thing after the previous episode is revealed to be quite good at what he does.
 He manages to get Dooley to talk to him and open up about problems on the home front.
 During the conversation, it appears he is hypnotizing Dooley, although Sousa interrupts him.
-For the time being, he moves his target to a different agent, and shows what he is capable of.
-The story advances nicely as viewers get more of an idea of what Leviathan is up.
-The intrigue is building quite a bit, while at the same time time keeping the tension high.
+For the time being, he moves his target to a different agent and shows what he is capable of.
+The story advances nicely as viewers get more of an idea of what Leviathan is up to.
+The intrigue is building quite a bit, while at the same time keeping the tension high.
 A revelation here brings new questions, How will Agent Carter prove her innocence and her good intentions from the beginning?